sleede/fab-manager/README.md

     POSTGRES_HOST

 DNS name or IP address of the server hosting the PostgreSQL database of the application (see [PostgreSQL](#postgresql)).
+This value is only used when deploying with Docker, otherwise this is configured in `config/database.yml`.

     POSTGRES_PASSWORD

 Password for the PostgreSQL user, as specified in `database.yml`.
 Please see [Setup the FabManager database in PostgreSQL](#setup-fabmanager-in-postgresql) for informations on how to create a user and set his password.
+This value is only used when deploying with Docker, otherwise this is configured in `config/database.yml`.

     REDIS_HOST